-The MiCloud Business Solution includes enhanced services overlays that can be added to each architecture to contribute services such as call center, video, and metrics.
+The MiCloud Business Solution includes enhanced services overlays that can be added to each architecture to enhance capabilities pertaining to contribute services such as call center, video, and metrics.
 For details, see Enhanced services overlays.

 Choosing your MiCloud Business architecture